Chapter 6: Housing

 State Plan Personal Care

-This division provides services to persons ages 3 and older who have a primary diagnosis of developmental disabilities (mental retardation, an IQ of 70 or below).
-Persons served may also have other developmental or physical disabilities in addition to developmental disabilities.
+Developmental Disabilities Services (DDS) serves persons ages 3 and up who have a primary diagnosis of intellectual disabilities.
+Persons served may also have other developmental disabilities in addition to intellectual disabilities such as autism, cerebral palsy, Down syndrome, etc.

-Community Waiver includes a comprehensive array of services including residential, employment and habilitation services and supports.
+Community Waiver includes a comprehensive array of services including residential, employment and habilitation services and supports for individuals 3 years of age or older.
 The Community Waiver provides services appropriate to the individual's needs.
-To apply call the area in which you live:
+Using a person-centered planning approach, the individual's team assesses the needs of the individual and develops an annual plan of care to address those needs.

 In-Home Supports Waivers (IHSW) allow individuals and families to select services necessary for each individual to remain in his or her own home or family home.
-Individuals on the IHSW are assigned to OKDHS Developmental Disabilities Services Division (DDSD) case managers to assist them in locating, securing, and coordinating needed services.
+Individuals on the IHSW are assigned to Developmental Disabilities Services (DDS) case managers to assist them in locating, securing, and coordinating needed services.

 Eligible children, ages 3 through 17, may receive up to $12,360 of services per year through the IHSW-Children.
 Eligible adults, 18 years or older, may receive up to $18,540 of services per year through the IHSW-Adult.
 These waivers are not cash payment programs and all services are provided through agencies contracting with the Oklahoma Health Care Authority.